AzureCosmosDB/CosmicMemory/README.md

 ## Overview

 CosmicMemory simplifies memory management for AI agents by providing dual storage options: a client-side memory stack for fast, short-term access, and Azure Cosmos DB for persistent storage with advanced search capabilities.
 Store and retrieve memories from RAM for quick LLM context passing, or persist to Azure Cosmos DB for durability, scalability, and semantic search.

+**Two Ways to Store Memories:**

+1. **Client-Side RAM Stack** - Store conversation turns in a client-side memory stack for immediate access during active sessions.
+Later, write the accumulated memories to Azure Cosmos DB for persistence and enable advanced retrieval inside threads or across-thread semantic search.

+2. **Direct Cosmos DB Operations** - Write and read memories directly to and from Azure Cosmos DB for immediate persistence.
+This approach ensures every interaction is durably stored and immediately available for advanced search and retrieval operations.

 ## Core Functionalities